MarsBased/handbook/angular-reference-guide.md

 <hr>

 Are you missing any resource or interesting article in this list?
-Feel free to suggest any or create a PR in our equivalent repo on Github.
+Feel free to suggest additional useful resources by creating a PR to let us know!